Cam Hashemi

 Teams are like cloth-makers.
 Focus creates threads that coordination weaves into a cohesive whole.
 Seamless products are the result of perfect coordination.

 Although focus is killed by communication, coordination is borne from it.
 Whether through chat, email, docs, stand-ups, all-hands, plannings, or groomings: communication coordinates.
-If the fundamental unit of focus is action, then the fundamental unit of coordination is information.
+If the fundamental unit of focus is action, the fundamental unit of coordination is information.

 And perfectly coordinated teammates have perfect information.
 Small meetings establish plans, large meetings share plans, and regular syncs maintain them.
 As new information is discovered, coordinated teams adapt quickly and effectively.
 A perfectly coordinated team has neither secrets nor surprises between its members.